Frequently Asked Questions

 Q: Is the judging of online entries automated, enabling results to be advised sooner after submission?

-A: No. The online system facilitates the entry and judging processes, but all assessment of entries continue to be done by independent experts engaged by RoSPA.
+No. The online system facilitates the entry and judging processes, but all assessment of entries continue to be carried out by independent experts engaged by RoSPA.

 Q: When will I know the outcome of the judging, and what level of award we have achieved?